dragomirdev/DataTachyonPlatform/datalayer/hadoop/README.md

-# DataTachyonPlatform
+# DataTachyonPlatform - Hadoop Distributed File System (HDFS)
-Data Tachyon Platform

 The Data Tachyon Platform provides a number of scripts that allows you to install and uninstall its components on premise and in the cloud.